dwhiffing/fury/content/nato/us/navy/aviation/patrol/body.md

 Lockheed P-3 Orion.
-Although it’s used across NATO, the USN is by far the most important operator with 24 ‘Fleet’ squadrons of 9 aircraft each, augmented by 13 Reserve squadrons, two Fleet Replacement squadrons and numerous testing, support and special duty units.
+Although it’s used across NATO, the USN is by far the most important operator with 24 ‘Fleet’ squadrons of 9 aircraft each, augmented by 13 Reserve squadrons, two Fleet Replacement squadrons (FRS) and numerous testing, support and special duty units.
 All told the USN operates about 400 P-3s of various versions.
 Introduced in 1962, the last of the original P-3As have been retired and all of the P-3Bs have been relegated to reserve and training squadrons, special purpose units or test and evaluation establishments.
 All 24 regular fleet squadrons as